-These tips on how to avoid lost luggage will increase the likelihood that both you and your bag arrive at your destination
+Tips on how to avoid lost luggage.
+Increase the likelihood that both you and your bag arrive at your destination

 Luggage is designed to carry our clothes; you should never place an item of value inside checked luggage if it is irreplaceable – especially photographs, important papers, laptops, or items of high dollar value like jewelry which would be difficult to replace.
 The best way to travel with valuables is to pack them in your carry-on luggage.